 During machine stapling each stud is secured to the sheathing.
 Panels up to 12 feet in height can be stapled all at once with the bridge with the staples being evenly placed.

-We often recommend machine stapling when the project can accommodate it due to the materials that we use.
-We use galvanized steel staples that do not rust, and can bear more weight than a standard nail or screw.
+We often recommend machine stapling when the project can accommodate it due to the materials that are used.
+Barden home panels have galvanized steel staples that do not rust, and can bear more weight than a standard nail or screw.
 The staple is coated with a unique glue that seals into the lumber due to the friction created during application.

-Additionally, due to the capabilities of machine stapling, we can ensure a more refined process through exact even lengths and even spacing versus traditional nail gun methods.
+Additionally, due to the capabilities of machine stapling, this a more refined process through exact even lengths and even spacing versus traditional nail gun methods.

 Step 6: Prepare for Shipping